-Hiroshi Senju's work is in the Museum of Contemporary Art in Los Angeles; The Museum of Modern Art, Toyama, Japan; Yamatane Museum of Art in Tokyo; The Tokyo National University of Fine Arts and Music; SF MOMA, San Francisco, California; and the Kushiro Art Museum, Hokkaido, Japan.
+Hiroshi Senju's work is in the Museum of Contemporary Art in Los Angeles; The Museum of Modern Art, Toyama, Japan; Yamatane Museum of Art in Tokyo; The Tokyo National University of Fine Arts and Music; the San Francisco Museum of Modern Art; and the Kushiro Art Museum, Hokkaido, Japan.
 The recently opened Hiroshi Senju Museum in Karuizawa, Japan, designed by Pritzker Prize winner Ryue Nishizawa, is home to more than one hundred works by the artist.
 Tokyo's Haneda Airport features a monumental mural by Hiroshi Senju.